kshitijzasya/fs-interview-task/frontend/README.md

 # Getting Started

-Clone this repository to your local machine.
+- Clone this repository to your local machine.
-Install dependencies by running npm install or yarn install.
+- Install dependencies by running npm install or yarn install.
-Create a .env file at the root of the project
+- Create a .env file at the root of the project as same as env.example
-Start the development server by running npm start or yarn start.
+- Start the development server by running npm start or yarn start.

 # Features

-Sign Up
+- Sign Up
   Users can create a new account by providing their email and password.
 Upon successful account creation, the user will be redirected to the login page.

-Log In
+- Log In
   Users can log in to their account by providing their email and password.
 Upon successful login, the user will be redirected to the list page of all the users.

 Only admin will be able to delete the user list and user will only have permission to read them.

-Dependencies
+# Dependencies

 This project uses the following dependencies:

-react
+- react
-react-dom
+- react-dom
-react-router-dom
+- react-router-dom
-react-toastify
+- react-toastify
-js-cookie
+- js-cookie
-axios
+- axios

 ### `npm run build`